Japan may delay Emperor Naruhito's enthronement parade amid Typhoon Hagibis aftermath | The Japan Times

 The government is considering postponing the enthronement parade for Emperor Naruhito slated for Tuesday, Prime Minister Shinzo Abe said Thursday, apparently in consideration of the people hit by last week’s powerful typhoon.

-An alternate date has not been decided, Abe said during his visit to the town of Marumori, Miyagi Prefecture, which was severely damaged by Typhoon Hagibis.
+Abe made the comment during his visit to the town of Marumori, Miyagi Prefecture, which was severely damaged by Typhoon Hagibis.

-While the government had earlier set Oct.
-26 as an alternative date for the parade in the event of inclement weather on Tuesday, it is likely to decide on a much later date for the event, a senior official of the Imperial Household Agency said.
+NHK reported the government is thinking of setting the new date for Nov.
+10, much later than the alternative date of Oct.
+26 in the event of inclement weather on Tuesday.

 In the parade, Emperor Naruhito and Empress Masako will be driven in a convertible sedan, traveling along the approximately 5-kilometer route from the Imperial Palace to the Akasaka Palace in around 30 minutes.